Rye Photographers S-Z

 Views and Picture Postcards by Edwin Whiteman of Rye

-[ABOVE] Photograph of Ellen Terry's cottage In Winchelsea, a picture postcard by Edwin Whiteman of Rye (c1910).
-The famous actress Ellen Terry (1847-1928) lived at Tower Cottage, Winchelsea for 10 years, from 1896 until 1906.
+[ABOVE] Photograph of Ellen Terry's cottage in Winchelsea, a picture postcard by Edwin Whiteman of Rye (c1910).
+The famous actress Ellen Terry (1847-1928) lived at Tower Cottage, Winchelsea, for 10 years, from 1896 until 1906.

 [ABOVE] The photographer's blind-stamp which appears on the bottom right-hand corner of the above picture postcard by Edwin Whiteman of Rye.
 The blind-stamp reads "E. Whiteman, Rye" (1910)